Evandrel/PumpkinNetworkApp/README.md

 ## Status

-PumpNet is under active development and is currently a private project.
-No open-source license is granted by this repository.
+PumpNet app is currently in beta stage, and it even doesn't have a official name, we're just started

 ---